loleg/backboard/README.md

 # Backboard

-This is a single page application (SPA) that shows the projects and challenges for a hackathon event using the remote API of [Dribdat](https://dribdat.cc).
+This is a single page application (SPA) that shows the projects and challenges for a hackathon event using [hackathon.json](https://codeberg.org/dribdat/hackathon.json/) or [Data Packages](https://frictionlessdata.io/).
+Usually this is connected to a remote API or export of data from [Dribdat](https://dribdat.cc), an open source hackathon management system.

 Project data is shown for a specific event, with flexible configuration options for displaying and sorting the results in different ways.
 You can seamlessly navigate using your mouse or keyboard between projects and challenges.

-Currently most functions link back to Dribdat, for example, when you click on the Join team button you get directed to the main web application.
-The long-term goal is to create a more modern, decoupled frontend for Dribdat.
+Currently some functions link back to Dribdat, for example, when you click on the **Join** team button you get directed to the main web application.
+These functions will be soon phased out and moved into a more modern, decoupled frontend.

 The Backboard has minimal formatting, tight margins, and is ideal for embedding into your webpage anonuncing the upcoming event or results.
 If you are developing a Vue.js app, you can import the Challenges, Honeycomb and Preview components into your app.